Memory

 interface Memory {

-id?: number; // Unique memory identifier
+id: string; // Unique memory identifier (UUID)

 content: string; // Memory content